Pino Alosa Biography

 For six years (1996-2001) he has been guest ballet master at the Bordeaux Opera Ballet, participating in the productions of Giselle, Romeo and Juliet, Coppelia, Les Sylphides, Le Spectre de la Rose, Swan Lake, Petrouchka, L'Apres Midi D'Un Faune, Sleeping Beauty, Le Corsaire (pas de deux), Don Quixote, Napoli (pas de six) and Raymonda (pas de deux.

-He has taught for numerous other international ballet companies such as: Bayerisches Staatsballet, Rome Opera House Ballet, The Arena of Verona, Aterballetto, Teatro Verdi of Trieste, Balletto del Teatro di Torino, San Carlo Theatre of Naples, Balletto de Sicilia, Real Conservatorio Mariemma de Madrid, Asociación Cultural por la Danza de Madrid, Conservatorio Profesional de Danza Espinillo de Madrid, Compañía Nacional de Danza under the direction of Nacho Duato, Houston Ballet, París Ópera Ballet, Royal Swedish Ballet, Norwegian National Ballet, Basel Ballet, Royal Danish Ballet and Theatro Municipal de Rio de Janeiro.
+He has taught for numerous other international ballet companies such as: Bayerisches Staatsballet, Rome Opera House Ballet, The Arena of Verona, Aterballetto, Teatro Verdi of Trieste, Balletto del Teatro di Torino, San Carlo Theatre of Naples, Balletto de Sicilia, Real Conservatorio Mariemma de Madrid, Asociación Cultural por la Danza de Madrid, Conservatorio Profesional de Danza Espinillo de Madrid, Compañía Nacional de Danza under the direction of Nacho Duato, Houston Ballet, París Ópera Ballet, Royal Swedish Ballet, Norwegian National Ballet, Basel Ballet, Royal Danish Ballet, Shanghai Ballet, and Theatro Municipal de Rio de Janeiro, Universal Ballet Korea.

 In the season 2002-03 he was principal ballet master and assistant to the artistic director Florence Clerc at Teatro Comunale of Florence coaching the soloist roles for productions like Carmen, Coppelia, Bayadere and Sherezade.